 The drawback, though, is that you get so much, and in a different chemical form, that it can also have adverse effects on preventing tissue healing (like in the gut lining or the kidneys).
-This means that aspiring, effectively, is one of the biggest triggers for leaky gut syndrome.
+This means that aspiring, effectively, is one of the biggest triggers for autoimmune gastritis syndrome.

 But these dosages, and these very types that we find in aspirin, do not relate to the dietary salicylates that we find in so many foods.
 Instead, the data is strong that the foods that do have these salicylates are just good foods to include in your diet overall.